alexalexdevio/alexalexdevio/README.md

 ## Hi there 👋

-I'm a frontend developer from Ukraine 🇺🇦.
+I'm a frontend developer from Ukraine, Chernihiv city 🇺🇦.
 Have a 6 years of development.
 Music and coffe lover ☕️ 🎧